openstack/placement/doc/source/specs/xena/implemented/allow-provider-re-parenting.rst

   is considered non-RESTful as such field is not persisted or returned as the result of the PUT request as it does not belong to the representation of the ResourceProvider entity the PUT request updates.
-* *A new Header*: Instead of a new query paramtere use a new HTTP header ``x-openstack-placement-allow-provider-reparenting:True``.
+* *A new Header*: Instead of a new query parameter use a new HTTP header ``x-openstack-placement-allow-provider-reparenting:True``.
 As the name shows this needs a lot more context encoded in it to be specific for the API it modifies while the query parameter already totally API specific.